berndblasius/bracket/README.md

 - a marriage of a concatenative language with Lisp, that is, it includes dynamically and lexically scoped variables, lambdas and closures

-- here implemented in julia (other implementation exist in Go and C)
+- here implemented in Go (other implementation exist in Julia and C)

 - still a work in progress...